Of the more than 160 fortified churches in Transylvania, Biertan Fortified Church is one of the best preserved and impressive in size.

 In 1397 Biertan is named fair for the first time in a document.
-The houses were arranged around the central square, in which there was the fortified church.
+As a result, the houses were arranged around the central square, in which there was the fortified church.
 Biertan is one of the most powerful peasant fortresses in Transylvania.

 At the beginning of the 16th century there were 19 guilds which included 25 trades.
 Biertan became an agricultural and wine-growing centre.

-A marked tourist trail ascends into the terraces located to the west of the fortress, trail that offers a remarkable view over the village and the fortress.
+- A marked tourist trail ascends to the terraces located to the west of the fortress.
+The trail offers a remarkable view over the village and the fortress.
 More information about the trail you can find on the information panel located in the central square.

-Sitting atop the hill, the church-fortress of Biertan was built around the year 1500 in late gothic style, on the foundations of a Roman ancient building.
+Sitting atop the hill, first of all, we see the church-fortress of Biertan.
+It was built around the year 1500 in late gothic style, on the foundations of a Roman ancient building.
 The Biertan fortified church, dedicated to St. Mary, underwent more extensive restorations between 1938-1943, then between 1980-1990.
 These were possible due to the donations made by the natives of Biertan, spread across the world.
 In 1991, the village makes the first written proposal for the monument to enter the UNESCO list, thing that will be done in 1993.

 The first wall of the fortress has four towers and a bastion.

-In the north, there is the clock tower in which there are two bells: a large one that announces every hour, and a small one that announces every quarter of an hour.
+- In the north, there is the clock tower in which there are two bells.
+The large one announces every hour while the small one that announces every quarter of an hour.

-In the south, one can see the so-called catholic tower, having on the upper floor a wooden watch corridor and on the ground floor the chapel of the Catholics that did not embrace the Reform.
-In the north-west, there is a defense tower known as the mausoleum tower.
-Here were displaced in 1913 the remains of eight Lutheran bishops and two priests.
+- In the south, one can see the so-called catholic tower.
+On the upper floor there is wooden watch corridor while on the ground floor is the chapel of the Catholics that did not embrace the Reform.

-The hall-like church was built in late gothic style, with three naves, with a vault supported by three pairs of octagonal pillars.
+The hall-like church was built in late Gothic style.
+Has three naves, with a vault supported by three pairs of octagonal pillars.

 An inscription dated 1522, on the arch of triumph of the choir tells us that the erection of this building was done in the time of the priest Baccalaureus Johannes seconded by his nephew, the Magister Lucas.

-The altar of the church, one of the most imposing in Transylvania, contains 28 painted panels representing scenes from the life of Jesus and Mary.
+The altar of the church, one of the most imposing in Transylvania, contains 28 painted panels.
+They are representing scenes from the life of Jesus and Mary.
 It was made by craftsmen from Vienna and Nürnberg between 1483 and 1513.

-The pulpit, dating from 1523, consists of a single piece of stone having at the base an upside-down pyramid and is adorned with scenes in relief.
+Dating from 1523, the pulpit, consists of a single piece of stone having at the base an upside-down pyramid and is adorned with scenes in relief.

-The wooden linden pews were made between 1514 –1523, the pews on the right were intended for those of higher rank (priests, bishops) and those to the left for the committee of the church.
+The wooden linden pews were made between 1514 –1523.
+The pews on the right were intended for those of higher rank (priests, bishops) while those to the left for the committee of the church.

 Inside the church there are a few of the flags of the local guilds.
-You can see the flag of the wool weavers (the oldest-1691), of the tailors (1792), of the tanners (1802), of the wheelwrights, the shoemakers and the furriers.
+You can see the flag of the wool weavers (the oldest-1691), of the tailors (1792), of the tanners (1802), of the wheelwrights, but also of the shoemakers and the furriers.